godspeedsystems/gs_doc/docs/microservices/authen-author.md

 ```

 ### JWT Configuration
-JWT can be configured in [environmental variables](./setup/environment-variables.md/#defaultyaml).
+JWT can be configured in [configuration](./setup/configuration/env-vars.md/#environment-variables).
 For example,
 ```
 jwt:
   issuer: ms.sample.com